gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 during the setup of a new connections, but MAY accept negotiation of stronger algorithms and security parameters, which might be motivated by new attacks.

+If both peers have selected option 0 {{dtls-options}}, at expiration of a certificate the SCTP Association MUST be closed.

 Allowing new connections can enable denial-of-service attacks.
 The endpoints MUST limit the number of simultaneous connections to two.